 Older wood is stronger and more durable than timber cut and manufactured in the 20th and 21st centuries.
 Builders and homesteaders chose only the strongest, stables, and most durable pieces of timber, so what’s left now is the best of the best.

 Antique barns were originally constructed using virgin timber that grew and matured for hundreds of years, often sustaining most of their growth before the Industrial Revolution began generating air pollution.
-These optimal growing conditions also help to explain the strength, longevity, and unique timbre of reclaimed wood.
+These optimal growing conditions also help to explain the strength, longevity, and unique timber of reclaimed wood.

 Indulging a Passion for History